SMahabeer07/PracticumPrep/README.md

 ## Best of luck

-## Please take note: **NO AI ALLOWED** whatsoever.
-This includes the Gemini that is built into Android Studio
+## Please take note: **AI USAGE IS STRICTLY PROHIBITED**.
+This includes the Gemini Chatbot that is built into Android Studio.

 ## Requirements:
 - Android Studio